-From Google’s algorithm update to link building and everything within — Search Engine Optimizers (or, as you call them, SEO experts) face various challenges everyday.
-As a matter of fact, their business runs entirely upon such challenges and this is what make SEO the most exciting job on the internet.
+From Google’s algorithm update to link building and everything within — Search Engine Optimizers (or, as you call them, SEOs) face various challenges every day.
+Their business runs entirely upon such challenges, and this is what makes SEO the most exciting job on the internet.

 What is SEO?